siriusctrl/UniPublic/CS/week7.md

 - Definitions
   - Encryption
     - Hide data and generate a cipher text based on some method.
-(Like RSA, factorising the product of 2 large primes)
   - Decryption
     - Recovering the original data from the cipher text using the key
   - Premise: secret key that is unknown to eavesdropper.